 \subsection{Central entropy excess}

 The central entropy excess of a cluster is another method of defining whether it is a CC or not.
 To measure the central entropy excess we follow the method of \citet{Cavagnolo2009}.
-We first compute the 3D radial entropy profile, where the entropy $K=k_{\mathrm{B}}Tn_{\mathrm{e}}^{-2/3}$.
+We first compute the 3D radial entropy profile using $50$ radial bins in the range $10^{-3}-1.5\,r_{500}$, where the entropy $K=k_{\mathrm{B}}Tn_{\mathrm{e}}^{-2/3}$.
 We then fit the entropy profile in the range $0.01-1.0r_{500}$ with a power-law of the form

 where $K_{0}$ is the excess entropy above the best-fitting power-law, $K_{100}$ is the normalization of the entropy at $100\,\mathrm{kpc}$, $a$ is the power-law index and $r$ is the radial distance from the cluster's potential minimum.
 We then use $K_{0}$ as the measure of the central entropy excess.
 We define CC clusters as those with $K_{0}<30\,\mathrm{keV}\,\mathrm{cm}^{2}$, MCCs as those in the range $30\leq K_{0}<60\,\mathrm{keV}\,\mathrm{cm}^{2}$ and the remaining as NCCs.